Understanding MySQL Client / Server Protocol Using Python & Wireshark: Part 1

 - Warnings – Int<2>

 That’s all.
-We have finished theory.
-Now it’s time to start practical part.
-On the second part of this article we will write our own MySQL native client from scratch using no external module or library
+We have finished the theory.
+Now it’s time to start the practical part.
+In the second part of this article we will write our own MySQL native client from scratch using no external module or library.